fastertools/ftl-mcp/src/ftl-sdk-ts/README.md

   { message: "Cannot divide by zero" }
 )

-// Convert to JSON Schema - all validation rules are preserved! const jsonSchema = z.toJSONSchema(CalculatorSchema)
+// Convert to JSON Schema - validation rules are preserved const jsonSchema = z.toJSONSchema(CalculatorSchema)

 // Use with createTool